 Accompanying children on their daily journeys can have both positive and negative consequences.
-An Austrian study shows that children, aged up to 8 years, living in urban appropriate road traffic behaviour (Daschütz, 2006).
+An Austrian study shows that children, aged up to 8 years, living in urban environment are often not allowed to cross even the least dangerous streets alone.
+The consequence of this protectiveness is that they develop less independence, fewer motor- sensory skills and are therefore restricted in their mobility.
+Furthermore they are at risk of not developing appropriate road traffic behaviour (Daschütz, 2006).